pathakg028/portfolio/Readme.md

 # Purpose

-The main purpose of portfolio website is to demonstrate my skills, projects, work experience and interests to the recruiters and people around the world.
+The main purpose of portfolio website is to demonstrate my skills, projects, work experience, interests to the recruiters and people around the world.

 # Functionality / features